Journal of Education and Research in Nursing

 The journal has a clear and transparent policy on pre- and post-publication issues:

-Journal of Education and Research in Nursing does not consider preprint publications as prior publication.
-In other words, authors are allowed to present and discuss their findings on a non-commercial preprint server before submission to a journal.
+Journal of Education and Research in Nursing does not consider the posting of manuscripts on non-commercial preprint servers as prior publication.
+Authors are permitted to share and discuss their findings via such platforms prior to formal submission to the journal.

 REVISIONS